-M. V. Lee Badgett studies family policy issues and labor market discrimination based on sexual orientation, race, and gender.
-She is also the research director of the Williams Institute for Sexual Orientation Law and Public Policy at UCLA.
+M. V. Lee Badgett studies family policy issues and labor market discrimination based on sexual orientation, race and gender.
+She is also the research director of the Williams Institute for Sexual Orientation Law and Public Policy at UCLA and the director of the Center for Public Policy & Administration at UMass Amherst (2013-16).

 Prof. Badgett’s policy-related work includes testifying as an expert witness in legislative matters and litigation, analyzing public policies, consulting with regulatory bodies, briefing policymakers, writing op-ed pieces, speaking with journalists, and advising businesses.
 In 2010 she was an expert witness in the Perry v.
 Schwarzenegger trial on the constitutionality of Proposition 8.